-We also fund a range of services through the Wellness Centre which aim to support the emotional, spiritual and psychological needs of patients in conjunction with their medical treatment.
+We also fund a range of services through the Wellness Centre which aim to support the emotional, physical and psychological needs of patients in conjunction with their medical treatment.

-The Trust is a not-for-profit organisation, governed by a volunteer board of local business and community representatives.
+The Trust is a not-for-profit organisation, governed by a volunteer board of local business, government and community representatives.

 With tax deductibility and gift recipient status, the board ensures that donations from individuals and businesses in the community are directed solely to support cancer services in the Albury-Wodonga region.

 The Albury Wodonga Regional Cancer Centre Trust Fund will allocate your donation to the service area most in need.

 The four main areas of consideration are:

 Your support allows us to expand the range of life-saving medical equipment available to cancer patients in our region.
 In the past, this has included specialist diagnostic and laser equipment previously only available in capital cities.

 - Surgical microscope and associated equipment ($337,000) – to perform breast reconstructions and other reconstructive surgery after cancer;

 - Ultrasound machine, applications and stabiliser package ($307,000) – to diagnose and treat prostate cancer;